jaxtonw/fa21-robot-vision/doc/DevNotes.md

-# Notes
+# Dev Notes

-What did I have to do to get the system working?
+What did *I* have to do to get the system working?

+Please note, some of this may be redundant by some of the other processes.
+These were the things that I did that eventually got me to a solution.
+Check out `Instructions.md` for what *I believe* to be the minimum steps needed to implement the publisher subscriber nodes.

 *   Ensure ROS is properly installed with OpenCV stuff
     * 	ROS1 Melodic is currently on the system